FermiParadox/TorBrowser_mouse_track_deanon/README.md

 Tor Browser has separate exit nodes (and IPs) for each tab.
-However, switching tabs with hotkeys creates a unique pattern, meaning all opened websites (despite being opened on separate tabs) can be linked to the same user.
+However, switching tabs with hotkeys creates a unique pattern, meaning all opened websites (despite being opened on separate tabs) can be attributed to the same user.

 ![deanon_attack_2](https://user-images.githubusercontent.com/10809024/160257165-07ee4ffe-9d57-4e4e-8558-2131c8573148.gif)